Gabriele Tergit

 Gabriele Tergit (pseudonym for Elise Reifenberg née Hirschmann) (4 March 1894 – 25 July 1982) was a German-born British writer and journalist.
 She became known primarily for her court reports, and as a writer, for her novel Käsebier conquers the Kurfürstendamm (Käsebier erobert den Kurfürstendamm; in translation published under the title Käsebier Takes Berlin).
 Tergit served as secretary of the PEN-Center of German-language Authors Abroad.
-Tergit was the mother of mathematician Ernst Robert Reifenberg.
+Tergit was the mother of mathematician Ernst Robert Reifenberg, who solved a Plateau’s problem.

 Early life and education

 Elise Hirschmann was born into a Jewish family in Berlin, 4 March 1894.
 At the age of 19, she published her first newspaper article in a supplement of the Berliner Tageblatt in 1915.
 It was a piece on the problems of women in wartime.
 She interrupted her first attempt at entering the newspaper industry because the press was generally conceived to be no place for young women of upper-class backgrounds.
-She then studied history and philosophy at multiple German universities, eventually earning her doctorate in 1925 at the University of Frankfurt am Main under the supervision of the historians Freidrich Meinecke and Erich Marcks.
+She then studied history and philosophy at multiple German universities, eventually earning her doctorate in 1925 at the University of Frankfurt am Main under the supervision of the historians Friedrich Meinecke and Erich Marcks.